Examples

 A more extensive list of possible manipulations with ggplot2 can we found in their website.

-Original Thresholds
+Original Parameters

-Altered Thresholds
+Altered Scaling

 After changing the thresholds, the plot will look like this:

-Altering the Comparison
+Altering the Plotting Code

 Original Code